Pylons/pyramid/docs/glossary.rst

     Python.  `virtualenv <http://pypi.python.org/pypi/virtualenv>`_
     was created by Ian Bicking.
   Model
     An object representing data in the system.
-A model is part of the object graph traversed by the system.
-Models are traversed to determine a context.
+If :mod:`traversal` is used, a model is a node in the object graph traversed by the system.
+If :mod:`url dispatch` is used, a model is generated for each request.
+A model instance becomes the :term:`context` of a :term:`view`.
   Traversal
     The act of descending "down" a graph of model objects from a root model in order to find a :term:`context`.
 The :mod:`repoze.bfg`